brackeen/Scared/README.md

 It was originally written in 1998, cleaned up through the years, hosted on various sites, and released as open source in 2012.

+## Download

+An executable jar is available here: [http://www.brackeen.com/scared/](http://www.brackeen.com/scared/)

+## Building

 The source is organized as a Maven project.

-## Download and Build

 * Install [Java SE 6 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * Install [Maven 3](http://maven.apache.org/download.html)